yursky/art-of-text/blogPost.md

 that it generates at every layer and the vectors from earlier, and create a style loss function from there.
 Thus, we get a cost function that is a linear combination of content loss and style loss and then create a network that minimizes this function.

-The project did not work too well, and there were a few possible improvements that the paper mentioned.
-That said, we cannot come to any scientific conclusion without trying the same thing at least a few times, right?
-Thus, we tried using this paper as our basis to attempt to solve the problem of Author Style Transfer.
+The project did not work too well and there were a few possible improvements that the paper mentioned.
+However, we will be discussing a paper from NIPS 2017 that gets a lot better results and became the basis for our experiments.
+Thus, we used this paper to get a good understanding of the problem of Author Style Transfer and what a model to solve this problem would look like.

 ## The Data